PeterRibs/film_exploratoryanalysis/README.md

 In Progress...

-Using real data publicly available on IMDB answering 10 questions.
+Using real data publicly available on IMDB answering 9 questions.

 - What are the most common movie categories on IMDB?
 - What is the number of titles by genre?
-- What is the median rating of films by genre?
+- What is the movie median rating by genre?
-- What is the median evaluation of films regarding the year of premiere?
+- What is the movie median rating in relation to the Premiere Year?
-- What is the number of films evaluated by genre in relation to the year of premiere?
+- What is the number of evaluated movies by genre in relation to the Premiere year?
-- What is the longest running movie?
 - What is the relationship between duration and genre?
-- What is the number of films produced per country?
+- What is the number of movies produced per country?
 - What are the Top 10 Best Movies?
 - What are the Top 10 Worst Movies?